Is Trypophobia Real? How Can EFT Tapping Help?

 • Emotional distress

-• Fear and anxiety (3)
+• Fear and anxiety disorders

 Trypophobia is a condition with a limited understanding.
-Several theories have been suggested as to what is causing this.
+Several theories have suggested that women are more likely to experience trypophobia compared to men.
+It's also a trait that runs in families.

 Some people who are terrified of hole patterns also suffer from other mental disorders, including: